kirafaye99/Team-Profile-Generator/README.md

 # Team Profile Generator
 ![License](https://img.shields.io/badge/license-Open-brightgreen)
 ## Description
 This application is designed to create a profile with cards of your current employees using the commandline in node.
-The project was created using HTML, Javascript, and Node.js.
+The project was created using HTML, TailwindCSS, Javascript, and Node.js.
--
 - I wanted to create this project to make it easier for users to display their employees in a neat, organized fashion.
 - At first I was having some trouble creating tests for this application, but they were eventually successful, so I better learned how to write tests.
 ## Table of Contents